 - If you’re having to medicate your cat with a bad tasting med. ( and they are ALL bad tasting to cats) wash it down with a couple of cc’s of water from a second syringe ( in mouth, not shot down throat) immediately after dosing.

 The eating surface of a pet’s dish should not be below the level of their (inside) stomach, or higher than their chest for ultimate comfort.
 The group image shows how the 3 taller styles relate to each other in rim height, the bowls are different depths.
 The shortest blue one is 4″ high to the rim, while the tallest eggshell water bowl is 6″ high.
 The pink dry food bowl is 5.5″ high and the grey wet food dish is 5.25″ high to the rim.

 You can use these dishes for larger pets but I would suggest sitting them inside a 4″ tall piece of PVC water pipe, ( the 5″ wide connectors are perfect ) for the wet or dry food dishes, use a 6″ wide piece for the larger 3 cup size bowl.
 This will help keep them from being knocked over by larger dogs.
 Height can be added the same way…fit a block of wood or something under the pedestal inside the pipe and use a taller piece of the PVC.
 It would be uneconomical to make them any larger than they are and would also make them hard to handle by pet owners.
 They weigh an average of 2 pounds each as they are.

-There are 2 of the Oval shaped, almond colored Large Basset Hound bowls, they hold 4 cups and measure 6″ high, 5″ wide and 9″ long.
+The Oval shaped, almond colored Large Basset Hound bowl with stand, holds 4 cups and measure 6″ high, 4.5″ wide and 9″ long.